Depreciation Schedule – Free Template

 A depreciation schedule is a table that shows the depreciation expense for an asset over its useful life.
 The depreciation schedule records the depreciation expense on the income statement and calculates the asset’s net book value at the end of each accounting period.

-Our Excel spreadsheet will allow you to track and calculate depreciation for up to 25 assets using the straight-line method.
+Our Excel spreadsheet lets you track and calculate depreciation for up to 25 assets using the straight-line method.
 It is the most common method of spreading the asset’s value throughout its life.

 If you have purchased fixed assets part of the way through the year, you can enter the number of months you want the item depreciated during the first year, and it will calculate the figures for you.

-If you have not done so already, we suggest you read our fixed assets and depreciation accounting sections before downloading the template.
+If you haven’t already, we suggest you read our fixed assets and depreciation accounting sections before downloading the template.

 To calculate reducing balance depreciation, our free calculator will complete the task for you.